 - 3/4 cup olive oil

 1. Gently warm the olive oil in a saucepan over medium heat.
 Add the grated beeswax and stir until it dissolves.
 Once dissolved, remove from heat.

 2. Add water to a blender, food processor or a bowl (if you’re using a hand mixer).
 Start mixing the water and slowly add the oil and beeswax mixture.
 The key is to add it slowly enough that the mixture can emulsify, so don’t rush it!

-You can add a few drops of essential oils if you prefer scented lotion, but the natural scent is quite delicious.
+You can add a few drops of essential oils if you prefer scented lotion, but the scent of the natural ingredients is quite delicious.

-This lotion has been my savior since moving to an incredibly dry climate.
+This luxurious lotion has been my savior since moving to a very dry climate.
 I massage it into my skin after a hot bath, and I stay moisturized and soft instead of scaly.

 Want more recipes?
 Check out our other guides for DIY personal care products.